 This does not, however, address the issue of toxicity of this compound in edible products.
 Given the higher values seen for other food commodities, it is unclear whether the level set forth by cannabis testing labs would represent an equivalent health risk for edible hemp products.
 In fact, given values we see for other edible commodities, one would expect that value to be substantially higher than the levels set forth by cannabis testing labs.
 To date, regulatory bodies have opted to utilize a blanket regulation for all cannabis products, and there is no expectation for clarity on this issue until there is a determination from the EPA or other similar regulatory body.
 Lazarus Naturals will continue to be at the forefront of the efforts to establish concrete regulations surrounding hemp products with robust methodology and data to support any claims or mandates.

-How does Lazarus Naturals Conduct their Third-Party Testing for Heavy Metals and Pesticides?
+How Does Lazarus Naturals Conduct their Third-Party Testing for Heavy Metals and Pesticides?

-Metal Limits Recommended For Herbal Products in the US
+Heavy Metal and Pesticide Limits Recommended For Herbal Products in the US

 For pesticides, the AHP recommends the following:

 The information outlined above is the standard to which we will be holding all Lazarus Naturals products going forward.
 All results henceforth will be reported on a per serving basis.
-For information on how to calculate per serving amounts of heavy metals and pesticides on older batches, please see the Appendix I below.
 We also want to remind you that Lazarus Naturals CBD products should never be combusted, smoked, or diffused under any circumstance with the exception of our isolates which we hold to the standard of non-detectable levels of residual solvents, heavy metals, and pesticides before approving for sale.

 It’s our aim to manufacture the best CBD products so that your wellness is realized.
 This is also why we consider it imperative to remain transparent so that you can continue to make informed decisions and feel confident in enacting them.